Dark red brick wall

 Plus, AI tools can serve as powerful co-editors, helping you write with more clarity, consistency, and impact.

-Here are a few ways your marketing team can use AI:
+How your marketing team can use AI

 1. Draft and edit social media posts, blog articles, and emails in your brand voice using tools like Jasper, ChatGPT, or Notion AI.